(Last updated on: 08/06/2021)

 - Some use it to commit acts of terror

 And yet I am finding none of these apply to me.
-I do not need a comfort blanket, I am happy that when I die my body will be absorbed by the ground and its nutrients will be given to other living organisms, it’s called the food chain.
-I don’t require it as a moral guide, I know what is right from wrong without needing a religious figure telling me so, especially when they are spouting such rubbish with regards to contraception.
+I do not need a comfort blanket – I am happy that when I die my body will be absorbed by the ground and its nutrients will be given to other living organisms.
+It’s called the food chain.
+I don’t require religion as a moral guide: I know right from wrong without needing a religious figure telling me so, especially when they are spouting such rubbish with regards to contraception.
 I do not believe religion should be used for control or powerful gain, humans should be free to live in a peaceful tolerant society with the ability to be educated without influence.
 And I have no intention of committing an act of terror and devastation in the name of religion.
 Too many people have died in the name of a God.

-So that leaves me along with approximately 45% of other British people being an atheist (around 2% say they are Jedi, got to love our sense of humour).
-Free to live my life in the knowledge that I should make everyday of this life count as there won’t be a next.
+So that leaves me along with approximately 45% of other British people being an atheist – around 2% say they are Jedi, and you’ve got to love our sense of humour.
+I am free to live my life in the knowledge that I should make every day of this life count as there won’t be a next.
 So my advice for you…well if you want a religious lifestyle, it is there for you to have and I defend your right to pray to any God you wish without fear of retribution.
 However, I will place my faith in science and its boundless quest for new discoveries.
 It is the scientific education of a trained surgeon that can save a life on an operating table, not a prayer.
-It is the amazing work cancer biologists are doing everyday to reduce mortality rates that is working, not a prayer.
-It is the dedication of world health doctors decoding and then creating new vaccines to ever resisting diseases that is working, not a prayer.
+It is the amazing work cancer biologists are doing every day to reduce mortality rates that is working, not a prayer.
+It is the dedication of world health doctors decoding and then creating new vaccines to ever-resisting diseases that is working, not a prayer.
 If just praying worked, we wouldn’t need the use of medicine.
-So my final thought for you if you are feeling curious is and want to broaden your horizons, buy a rucksack, pack a sleeping bag and book your ticket to go explore what the world has to offer, it’s amazing out there.
+So my final thought for you, if you are feeling curious and want to broaden your horizons, is to buy a rucksack, pack a sleeping bag and book your ticket to go explore what the world has to offer.
+It is amazing out there.